APHA-CSU/hello-nextflow-AWSbatch/aws_setup.md

 3. Select the correct AMI base template image.
 For AWS batch I believe this must be an Amazon Linux image.
 I used “Amazon ECS-Optimized Amazon Linux 2 (AL2) x86_64 AMI”.
 I think this is recommended by Nextflow.
 4. Select the instance type.
 From testing I think at least 8GiB of memory is required for using miniconda (see later steps), I chose m5.large.
 5. Create a key-pair (required to connect to the instance).
 Download and save the private key somewhere safe.
 Give it a name, e.g. “process-template-keypair”
-6. Create a security group and allow SSH traffic from “Anywhere” (0.0.0.0/0).
+6. Create a security group and allow inbound SSH traffic from “Custom” and set the IP address to the public IP of the CloudShell session.
+AWS seems to want to append a "/32" to the end, not sure why.
 7. Click “Launch instance”

 ### Connect to the template instance

-In the “offline account” I’ve been unable to connect via SSH from my DEFRA laptop.
-Also for the amazon based AMIs I’m unable to make EC2 instance connect work.
-So to connect I am using SSH from AWS CloudShell in the browser/console.
-1. Search for the AWS CloudShell service in the console and click to open a new session.
-2. Create the SSH private key file from the key-pair created when creating the process template:
+1. In the same CloudSehll session, create the SSH private key file from the key-pair created when creating the process template:
     - `touch  process-template-keypair.pem`
     - copy the contents of the private key file from your DEFRA laptop into this new file created in the CloudShell session.
     - Save the file
     - `chmod 400 process-template-keypair.pem`

-3. Connect to the instance:
+3. Connect to the instance, (the command for this can be retreived from right clicking on the running instance, clicking on "connect" and then navigating to the SHH tab):

 `ssh -i "process-template-keypair.pem" ec2-user@ec2-3-253-129-246.eu-west-1.compute.amazonaws.com`